 MDS-PAS Visiting Trainee Grant Program

-The International Parkinson and Movement Disorder Society-Pan American Section (MDS-PAS) Visiting Trainee Grant offers two types of Visiting Trainee Grants - a Clinical program and a Research program:
+The International Parkinson and Movement Disorder Society-Pan American Section (MDS-PAS) Visiting Trainee Grant offers two types of Visiting Trainee Grants:- Clinical program and Research program:

 The grant will allow a six-week, six-month or a one-year program which promotes education, training and experience in movement disorders for young neurologists.
 The program focuses particularly on MDS-PAS members who do not have many opportunities for Visiting Trainee Grant training in their area and also serves to establish clinical and research links between institutions and members throughout the PAS region.

 To view a listing of PAS Visiting Trainee Grant Programs available, click here.
 (Please note, this list is not comprehensive and applicants may apply to programs outside of this list.)